Eligibility for the Regional Infrastructure Fund

 The aim of the Regional Infrastructure Fund (RIF) is to help rebuild New Zealand’s economy by investing in new and existing infrastructure projects that boost regional growth, resilience, and productivity.

-To be eligible for consideration for RIF funding, applicants must meet the specified criteria including aligning with their region’s priorities.
+To be eligible for consideration for RIF funding, you must meet the specified criteria including aligning with your region’s priorities.
 On this page is information on the types of projects eligible or ineligible for RIF funding, as well as each region’s key priorities.

 Contact us